Here at United Cleaning Solutions, we are a “hands-on cleaning specialist” and provide a range of cleaning services

 United Cleaning Solutions is a successful family business that was started by two brothers; Chris & Andy Pearman in 2010.
-From small beginnings – starting with small 2 hour contracts and one off cleans to multi-site cleaning with contracts operating over 500 hours per week – the business has grown significantly over 10 years into a fully-fledged commercial cleaning company.
+From small beginnings – starting with small 2 hour contracts and one-off cleans to multi-site cleaning with contracts operating over 500 hours per week – the business has grown significantly over 10 years into a fully-fledged commercial cleaning company.

 We use ECO-Logo materials and green cleaning methods in a wide range of facilities – from offices to medical labs, educational classrooms, and large factory sites whilst still ensuring attention to detail and customer care is paramount as if on our first day of trading.

 From our very first customers whom we still have to this day; we have built a cleaning company that handles more than 3 million square feet a night!
 In the evenings, our Account Managers and Area Supervisors spend time checking on the quality of our work conducting audits and staff appraisals.

 The loyalty of our staff is the key to our success, and shows in their performance, they are given the encouragement and respect they deserve to sustain their motivation and as a result are willing to go the extra for mile for United Cleaning Solutions and the client.

 The Centre for Disease Control and the World Health Organisation recommend several basic measures to help prevent the spread of respiratory diseases such as COVID-19.

 With United Cleaning Solutions, you can be assured that as a commercial cleaning company our operatives are working efficiently, using the right products at appropriate dilutions, in suitable areas, by approved techniques in a regime that meets Health & Safety requirements.